-In eosinophilic esophagitis (e-o-sin-o-FILL-ik uh-sof-uh-JIE-tis), a type of white blood cell (eosinophil) builds up in the lining of the tube that connects your mouth to your stomach (esophagus).
+Eosinophilic esophagitis (e-o-sin-o-FILL-ik uh-sof-uh-JIE-tis) is a chronic immune system disease.
+With this disease, a type of white blood cell, called an eosinophil, builds up in the lining of the tube that connects your mouth to your stomach.
+This tube is also called the esophagus.
 This buildup, which is a reaction to foods, allergens or acid reflux, can inflame or injure the esophageal tissue.
 Damaged esophageal tissue can lead to difficulty swallowing or cause food to get stuck when you swallow.

 Signs and symptoms include:

-- Food getting stuck in the esophagus after swallowing (impaction)
+- Food getting stuck in the esophagus after swallowing, also known as impaction

 - Chest pain that is often centrally located and does not respond to antacids